monome/crow/README.md

 - `^^bootloader`: jump directly to the bootloader.
 - `^^reset` / `^^restart`: reboots crow (not just lua env). nb: causes usb connection to be reset.

-### communication details
-if you're writing a host environment to control/upload to crow, there are some limitations to keep in mind:

-the usb connection will break up any messages into 64byte blocks. if you want to send a codeblock longer than this, you need to use the multiline helper. first send a command of 3 backticks "```", then your codeblock, then another 3 backticks. this should be hidden from the end-user.

-however! if you are sending a full lua script and it's over 1kB, it must be broken up into smaller chunks. if you are in script-transmission-mode then you can arbitrarily break up the message every 1kB. if you're sending a giant codeblock directly to the lua repl, you'll need to split the message so the lua interpreter sees each portion as valid code, as each multi-line segment is evaluated upon reception.

-## recovering from an unresponsive state
+### recovering from an unresponsive state

-it's entirely possible to upload crow scripts that will make crow unresponsive and require clearing of the on-board script.
+It's entirely possible to upload crow scripts that will make crow unresponsive and require clearing of the on-board script.

-### requesting user-script-clear
+#### Requesting user-script-clear

-the gentlest way to deal with this situation is to send the `^^clearscript` command over usb. you <will be able to> do this by typing `;c` or `^^c` in the crow application<, or pressing a 'clear script' button in maiden?>, or pressing the (^^clearscript) message box in max.
+The gentlest way to deal with this situation is to send the `^^clearscript` command over usb.
+You <will be able to> do this by typing `;c` or `^^c` in the crow application<, or pressing a 'clear script' button in maiden?>, or pressing the (^^clearscript) message box in max.

-### using the bootloader
+#### Using the bootloader

-in extreme cases, your script might even make the low-level system become unresponsive which will stop crow from responding to your `^^clearscript` command.
+In extreme cases, your script might even make the low-level system become unresponsive which will stop crow from responding to your `^^clearscript` command.

-in this case you can enter the bootloader with a `^^b` message, which will instantly reset the module and take you to the bootloader.
+In this case you can enter the bootloader with a `^^b` message, which will instantly reset the module and take you to the bootloader.

-here you can use `dfu-util` to clear the user-script flash zone.
+Here you can use `dfu-util` to clear the user-script flash zone.

+TODO

+Actually describe how to use the bootloader in the different contexts!

-### forcing the bootloader
+#### Forcing the bootloader

-in case both of the above don't work, you can manually force the bootloader to run by placing a jumper on the i2c header, and restarting crow.
+In case both of the above don't work, you can manually force the bootloader to run by placing a jumper on the i2c header, and restarting crow.

-the jumper should bridge between either of the centre pins to either of the ground pins (ie the pins closest to the power connector, indicated by the white stripe on the pcb). in a pinch you can hold a (!disconnected!) patch cable to bridge the pins while powering on the case.
+The jumper should bridge between either of the centre pins to either of the ground pins (ie the pins closest to the power connector, indicated by the white stripe on the pcb).
+In a pinch you can hold a (!disconnected!) patch cable to bridge the pins while powering on the case.

-## using the [crow] max/pd object

-### accessing cv inputs
+## Input Library

-crow's cv inputs can be used in three different ways when acting as a remote via max/pd: 'none', 'stream' and 'change'. this setting is chosen independently for each of the two inputs, allowing each jack to take on different roles.
+crow's cv inputs can be used in three different ways: 'none', 'stream' and 'change'.
+This setting is chosen independently for each of the two inputs, allowing each jack to take on different roles.

-    'none' is the default, requiring you to manually query input values.
+- 'none' is the default, requiring you to manually query input values.
-    'stream' returns values at regular time intervals.
+- 'stream' returns values at regular time intervals.
-    'change' sends an event when the input crosses a predefined threshold.
+- 'change' sends an event when the input crosses a predefined threshold.

-this choice of functionality is referred to as the input's 'mode'. to set input 1 to 'none' mode you can use:
+This choice of functionality is referred to as the input's 'mode'. to set input 1 to 'none' mode you can use `input[1].mode('none')`.
-    `input[1].mode('none')`

-or set the second input to 'stream' mode where values will be sent 10 times a second (aka every 0.1 seconds) use:
+Or set the second input to 'stream' mode where values will be sent 10 times a second (aka every 0.1 seconds) `input[2].mode('stream', 0.1)`.
-    `input[2].mode('stream', 0.1)`

-in this way the `mode` function takes a variable number of arguments, depending on which mode you've selected. if you don't supply all the arguments, the last value you used will be applied, falling back to the default if it's your first time.
+In this way the `mode` function takes a variable number of arguments, depending on which mode you've selected.
+If you don't supply all the arguments, the last value you used will be applied, falling back to the default if it's your first time.

-remembering the number and order of these arguments can be a pain, so you can also setup the mode in a different manner, explicitly naming your parameters:
+Remembering the number and order of these arguments can be a pain, so you can also setup the mode in a different manner, explicitly naming your parameters:
 ```
 input[2]{ mode    = 'stream'
         , time    = 0.1
         }
 ```
-the above code will act identically to our above `mode` function call, but now it's clear to us (and *future* us) what the `0.1` refers to, time!
+The above code will act identically to our above `mode` function call, but now it's clear to us (and *future* us) what the `0.1` refers to, time!

-this style is more useful for 'change' mode as there are more arguments:
+This style is more useful for 'change' mode as there are more arguments:
 ```
 input[1]{ mode       = 'change'
         , threshold  = 1.0